macacanigra-pl/the-mnl-website/docs/user-guide/overview.md

 Fig. 7: The Info
 ///

+### The Shape and Color

+The shape of the input/output notch of the block represents the non-terminal of the grammar.
+The block color represents the term type, such as blue for function, yellow for number, etc..

 ### Debugger

 <div class="annotate" markdown>

-The debugger shows the requirement that must be fulfilled to make a complete block (1), or the term-type error.
+The debugger shows the requirement to make a complete block (1) or the term-type error.

 </div>

 1. :man_raising_hand: A complete block is a block with all requirements fulfilled, ex.: The Info.

 ![workspace](assets/images/debuger_dark.png#only-dark)
 ![workspace](assets/images/debuger_light.png#only-light)